 On June 24, 2015, the Governor signed into law a one-time amnesty program for unpaid traffic and non-traffic infraction tickets.
 You might be eligible for a reduction in unpaid traffic debt at 50% or 80%, and/or you may also be eligible for a release of your driver’s license.
 This program began October 1, 2015 and runs through March 31, 2017.
 Learn more about this program at the following links: http://www.stanct.org/traffic-amnesty-program and www.courts.ca.gov/trafficamnesty.htm

-Please note that a participation form is required for each case for requesting amnesty.
+Please note that a separate participation form is required for each case for amnesty requests.
 Eligibility reviews are conducted after a form is submitted.
 We are unable to determine eligibility by phone or by email.
-Once the eligibility review is completed, the Clerk will contact you with the results, and you can come in to complete the Amnesty process and if you are eligible, your fines can be greatly reduced, and/or your driver’s license can be released from DMV hold.
+Once the eligibility review is completed, the Clerk will contact you by phone with the results, therefore, it is important to provide a current telephone number where the Clerk can reach you.
+Once you receive word from the Clerk, you must then visit the Court in to complete the Amnesty process.
+If you are eligible, your fines can be greatly reduced, and/or your driver’s license can be released from DMV hold.

 A one-time $50 Amnesty Participation fee will be required.
 You can read more about the eligibility requirements at the following link: www.courts.ca.gov/trafficamnesty.htm.